misol/misol/README.md

 # Hello, I am Min-Soo Kim
-Postdoctoral fellow, School of Pharmacy, University of Waterloo, Kitchener, ON, Canada

-I am interested in pharmacokinetic and pharmacodynamic modelling for general and special populations and in enhancing the software's public accessibility and transparency.
+I am interested in pharmacokinetic and pharmacodynamic modelling for general and special populations.

 [See my LinkedIn profile for more details.](https://www.linkedin.com/in/misolkr)

+## Experience
+- Senior Manager, Alexion (2025-)
+- Postdoctoral Fellow, University of Waterloo (2023-2025)
+- Postdoctoral Fellow, Seoul National University (2022-2023)

 ## Education
 - Doctor of Philosophy in Pharmacy (2022)